Abhiilaksh/Address-Book/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

-This project is about Address Book
+We have hosted this project on github pages.
+Here is the link for the same: https://abhiilaksh.github.io/Address-Book/